 So you’ve lost a tooth from an accident, collision, or lack of flossing.
 The reason for a lost tooth isn’t as important as what to do next.
-If you want a more permanent option for tooth replacement, you have two choices: either a dental implant or a dental bridge.
-Your Greensboro Dentist is here to let you know a bit more about each option to help with your decision.
+For permanent tooth replacement options, you have two choices: either a dental implant or a dental bridge.
+Your Greensboro Dentist is here to give you more information about each option to help with your decision.

 Dental Implants for Tooth Replacement

 Dental implants are permanent replacement teeth.
 A titanium dental implant is placed in your jaw in the empty tooth socket, and then a false tooth is attached to the implant via an “abutment.”
 The end result is a normal, healthy looking tooth that will last for a very long time and perform better than a regular tooth because it won’t corrode or decay.
 Because of this, dental implants have revolutionized the replacement of missing teeth.
 Always be sure to work with a trusted, quality dentist to provide state-of-the-art implant dentistry to replace the missing tooth.